iSAQB Glossary of Software Architecture Terminology

 Abstraction

-A view of an element that focuses on the information relevant to a particular purpose and ignores the remainder of the information.
+A view of an element that focuses on the information relevant to a particular purpose, ignoring additional or other information.

 Category: Design-Principle